askar-ilemessov/ElevatorSimulator/README.md

 The Elevator will then send the data back to the Scheduler who will then send it back to the Floor.
 The Scheduler is only being used as a communication channel from the Floor thread to the Elevator thread and back again.

+## Execution Instructions
+Run the JAR file "ElevatorSimulator.jar" from the command line with "java -jar ElevatorSimulator.jar.
+This JAR reads the input file at "src/Model/InputFile.txt" so this file can be edited to test different cases.

 ## Install XChart Java library
 The GUI uses an external dependency called chart.
 The JAR for this is included in the submission, but can also be downloaded [here](https://knowm.org/open-source/xchart/xchart-change-log/)